 The Ayurvedic treatment strategy is to sustain neuro-nutrition by Panchakarma and Rasayana remedies.

 - The Panchakarma procedures are given according to the condition of the patient

 - Internal herbal medicines are given too

-- Patient is given a nutrition rich diet
+- The patient is given a nutrition rich diet

-- Yoga and meditation to help build resistance and immunity in the body and help regulation and balance functioning of nervous system
+- Yoga and meditation to help build resistance and immunity in the body and improve regulation and balance functioning of the nervous system

 - Being a neurodegenerative disease, Parkinsonism is treated by rasayana or rejuvenative approach in Ayurveda.